Fall 2019/Winter 2020

 - Prerequisite(s): ARTH 2300 and fourth-year standing in Art History, or permission of the Discipline.

-- Seminar three hours a week.
+- Seminar: Three hours a week

-- Developments in Renaissance naturalistic representation were claimed both as the rebirth of the achievements of ancient Greece and Rome and in more recent memory as the beginning of modernity, defining a turn from religion to worldly experience and from Scriptures to science.
+- Description: Developments in Renaissance naturalistic representation were claimed both as the rebirth of the achievements of ancient Greece and Rome and in more recent memory as the beginning of modernity, defining a turn from religion to worldly experience and from Scriptures to science.
 This course will explore the pre-modernity of Renaissance art, examining ways in which naturalism was cleverly deployed to depict a nature that was quite literally not what it seemed: the materialization of a theocentric cosmos.

 -